Skip to main content

 Study Support

-1. To attend school every day
+Attend school every day

 While inevitably there will be instances of absence due to illness and injury, bereavement, sporting commitments or family circumstances, students should only be absent from school when it is absolutely unavoidable.
 There is a clear correlation between attendance and achievement levels.